Prof. Dr. Erik Hornung

 -

-The Political Effects of the 1918 Influenza Pandemic in Weimar Germany (with Stefan Bauernschuster, Matthias Blum, and Christoph Koenig), ECONTribute Discussion Paper No. 241
+The Political Effects of the 1918 Influenza Pandemic in Weimar Germany (with Stefan Bauernschuster, Matthias Blum, and Christoph Koenig), ECONTribute Discussion Paper No. 241, conditionally accepted for publication at Explorations in Economic History

 -